 Canada's Enbridge partners with Pacific Energy on Woodfibre LNG

-Under the partnership, Enbridge will invest in a 30% ownership stake in Woodfibre LNG project, with Pacific Energy retaining the remaining stake in the facility.
+Under the partnership, Enbridge will invest in a 30% ownership stake in the $5.1 billion project, with Pacific Energy retaining the remaining stake in the facility.

-The move comes as energy companies looks to shift away from more polluting fuels and deepen their presence in a market benefiting from the Russian invasion of Ukraine.
+The project is also underpinned by two long-term offtake agreements with BP Gas Marketing Limited for 15 years representing 70% of the capacity, with additional commitments in development for up to 90%, the companies said in a statement.

 Earnings were hit by non-cash, net unrealized derivative losses of C$850 million.